Qiang-Zou/TPMSSlicer/README.md

-The source code is for the method presented in
+The source code is for the method presented in [3].

-Junhao Ding, Qiang Zou, Shuo Qu, Paulo Bartolo, Xu Song, Charlie C. L. Wang, STL-free digital design and manufacturing paradigm for high-precision selective laser melting, CIRP Annals.
-Accepted.

 It can be compiled with QT 5.15+MSVC 15.0, and run on the operating system Windows 10.

 *****************************************************************